Mary, Help of Christians: Observance

 The church has traditionally focused on two aspects of Our Lady's help on this feast day.
 Firstly, the church focuses in this feast on the role of Our Lady's intercession in the fight against sin in the life of a believer.
 Secondly, the church focuses on Our Lady as one who assists Christians as a community, through her intercession, in fighting against anti-Christian forces.
 Michael Daniel observes that, while this approach may be regarded as outdated, in light of Vatican II, where the world and non-Christians elements therein were seen in a positive rather than a hostile or threatening light, it would seem that it would be naïve on the part of Christians to regard all movements and all social trends as either good or harmless.

 The dioceses of Tuscany adopted it on 12 February 1816.
 The hymns of the Office were composed by Brandimarte.
 It became the patronal feast of Australasia, a double of the first class with an octave.
 After the reforms of the Second Vatican Council, it was designated a solemnity to be kept on the first available Sunday on or after 24 May.
 The Fathers of the Foreign Missions of Paris, in accordance with a vow (1891), celebrated this feast with great splendor in their churches.

-The venerated namesake image in Brezje, Radovljica crowned by Pope Pius X for Slovenia, which was decreed a Pontifical coronation in 24 June 1907.
-Pope John Paul II later raised her shrine to the status of Minor Basilica in 5 October 1988.
+The venerated painting in Brezje, Radovljica crowned by Pope Pius X for Slovenia, which was decreed a Pontifical coronation in June 1907.
+Pope John Paul II later raised her shrine to the status of Minor Basilica on 5 October 1988.

 It has attained special renown since John Bosco, founder of the Salesian Congregation, dedicated his foundation to Our Lady, Help of Christians, the mother church of his congregation at Turin on 9 June 1868.
 The Salesians have carried the devotion to their numerous establishments.
 It was established due to the great appreciation of Don Bosco for this Marian title and the development of the Salesian works in many countries since the second half of the 19th century.
-The Salesian National Shrine of Our Lady Help of Christians is located in Stony Point, New York.
-There is also the National Shrine of Mary Help of Christians in Parañaque City, Philippines, which is also in the care of the Salesians of Don Bosco.
+The Salesian National Shrine of Our Lady Help of Christians in the United States of America is located in Stony Point, New York.
+There is also the Minor Basilica and National Shrine of Mary Help of Christians Parish in Parañaque City, Philippines, which is also in the care of the Salesians of Don Bosco.

 In memory of the liberation of Pope Pius VII from the captivation and imprisonment of Lord Napoleon Bonaparte, which the Pope credited to be by supernatural assistance, the following congregations honored the Blessed Virgin Mary under this title: